dityaverma/multiClassHateSpeech/README.md

 Meme / OCR
    +
 Few-shot examples
-   ↓
+   v
 GPT-based semantic interpretation
-   ↓
+   v
 Candidate Sentiment / Target
 ```

 However, the GPT component should be understood as an **auxiliary experimental component**.

 The uploaded PyTorch notebook does not call a GPT API inside the model's `forward()` method.
-Its actual core architecture is SigLIP + IndicBERT + multimodal fusion + task-specific heads, with optional cached Qwen features disabled by default. fileciteturn36file0L196-L210
+Its actual core architecture is SigLIP + IndicBERT + multimodal fusion + task-specific heads, with optional cached Qwen features disabled by default. fileciteturn36file0L196-L210

 ---